The Kid Detective: Plot

 As a child, Abe Applebaum was a local celebrity as a "kid detective", solving minor mysteries and crimes for the residents of the town of Willowbrook.
 When he was twelve, his close friend, Gracie Gulliver, disappeared.
 Despite his investigation, neither he nor the police were able to find her, leaving him traumatized.

-Now 32, Abe continues to operate his detective agency, despite the concern from his family and derision from his peers for his failure to "grow up".
+Now 32, Abe continues to operate his detective agency, despite concerns from his family and derision from his peers for his failure to "grow up".
 Depressed over his struggling business and the complete lack of respect he is given, he abuses alcohol and drugs to cope.
 An orphaned high school student named Caroline approaches him for help investigating the murder of her boyfriend, Patrick Chang.
 Despite never having investigated a murder case before, Abe sees this as a chance to prove himself and agrees to take the case for free.

 Their investigation leads to the discovery of several secrets that Patrick had kept from Caroline, such as his involvement in drug dealing and his affair with an older girl named Melody.
-They also learn that his friend Calvin is in love with Caroline, and resented their relationship.
-However, Abe's clumsy style of work also leads to several mishaps, such as angering Patrick's father and being arrested for sneaking into Calvin's house.
-He eventually reaches a breakthrough when he realizes that a series of origami roses given to Caroline were not from Patrick, as she assumed, and are identical to ones that were received by Gracie shortly before her disappearance.
+They also learn that Patrick's friend Calvin is in love with Caroline, and that Calvin resented their relationship.
+However, Abe's clumsy investigative methods also leads to several mishaps, such as angering Patrick's father and being arrested for sneaking into Calvin's house.
+He eventually reaches a breakthrough when he realizes that a series of origami roses given to Caroline were not from Patrick, as she assumed, but are identical to ones that were on Gracie’s desk when she disappeared 20 years ago.
 When he also learns that the person he implicated in the theft of school fundraiser money as a child was actually innocent, he is able to deduce the identity of both Gracie's kidnapper and Patrick's killer as being high school principal Erwin.